Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 As we can see from the comparison, the choice is relatively easy.
 From a fee point of view, only Interactive Brokers and DEGIRO are good choices.
 All the others are too expensive.
 Interactive Brokers is the cheapest of the available brokers.

 For me, Interactive Brokers is the best broker available in Switzerland.
-Even though DEGIRO is cheap, it cannot thoroughly compare with IB.
+Even though DEGIRO is cheap, it cannot compare with IB.

 There is one big difference currently between these two brokers.
-Only Interactive Brokers currently offers access to U.S. ETF.
+Only Interactive Brokers currently offer access to U.S. ETF.
 So, if you want to invest in U.S. ETF, you must use IB.
 This is only the case for ETFs.
 Both brokers are giving access to all other U.S. securities.

 Interactive Brokers – The best broker